thegetty/grj-21/content/the-getty-peacock-fresco.md

     bio: "**Karen Trentelman** is senior scientist at the Getty Conservation Institute."
 copyright:
 abstract: "Acquired by J. Paul Getty himself in 1968, the Getty Museum’s fragment of a fresco depicting a peacock (68.AG.13) has long been a favorite among visitors.
 Hitherto considered to be an ancient Roman work produced in Campania circa 70 CE, it has been reproduced as museum merchandise, textbook illustrations, and gift-shop decor.
 Recent technical examination and analyses combined with historical research, however, reveal that the popular peacock is not in fact ancient, nor does it seem to be a forgery.
-Rather, it appears to be a reproduction of a now-lost fresco from a Pompeian house that was fashioned to decorate an early twentieth-century “free Greek-style” bungalow designed by architect Robert Alexander Briggs in the English countryside." keywords" "Roman wall painting, Getty Peacock fresco, Pompeii, House of Siricus, Robert Alexander Briggs"
+Rather, it appears to be a reproduction of a now-lost fresco from a Pompeian house that was fashioned to decorate an early twentieth-century “free Greek-style” bungalow designed by architect Robert Alexander Briggs in the English countryside."
+keywords: "Roman wall painting, Getty Peacock fresco, Pompeii, House of Siricus, Robert Alexander Briggs"
 peer_review: "Double anonymous, external"
 doi:
 page_pdf_output: true